LibreBooking/app/doc/API.md

-# Booked Scheduler API Documentation
+# LibreBooking API Documentation

-A dynamically generated API documentation Page can be found by opening `<booked-url>/Web/Services/index.php` (API has to be enabled in config)
+A dynamically generated API documentation Page can be found by opening `<librebooking-url>/Web/Services/index.php` (API has to be enabled in config)

-__Pass the following headers for all secure service calls: `X-Booked-SessionToken` and `X-Booked-UserId`__
+__Pass the following headers for all secure service calls: `X-LibreBooking-SessionToken` and `X-LibreBooking-UserId`__

 - [Accessories](#Accessories)
 - [Accounts](#Accounts)